flutter/website/src/get-started/install/_ios-setup.md

 To prepare to run and test your Flutter app on the iOS simulator, follow this procedure.

+ 1. If using Xcode 15 or greater, download and install the iOS Simulator by running the following command:

+    ```terminal
+    $ xcodebuild -downloadPlatform iOS
+    ```

+    If you want to use a different method of downloading and installing the iOS Simulator, check out
+    [Apple's documentation on installing Simulators][] for more options.

  1. To start the Simulator, run the following command:

     ```terminal
     $ open -a Simulator
     ```

- 2. Set your Simulator to use a 64-bit device (iPhone 5s or later).
+ 1. Set your Simulator to use a 64-bit device (iPhone 5s or later).

     - From Xcode, choose a simulator device type.
 Go to **Product** <span aria-label="and then">></span>